Using SQL databases

 As seen above, the sqldb.DatabaseConfig specifies the directory containing the database migration files, which is how you define the database schema.
 See the Defining the database schema section below for more details.

-With this code in place Encore will automatically create the database using Docker when starting encore run (locally).
+With this code in place, Encore will automatically create the database using Docker when you run the command encore run in your local environment.
+Make sure Docker is installed and running on your machine before running encore run.

 Related example